 Whereas with savings accounts, I KNOW for a fact my money will at best keep up with inflation, but more likely will slowly lose buying power.

-I’m willing to take the risk that the stock market will do what’s happened for the last 100+ years and it will average a return of 7-10% per year growth, instead of the guarantee that I’ll lose money.
+I’m willing to take the risk that the stock market will do what’s happened for the last 100+ years and will average a return of 7-10% per year growth, instead of the guarantee that I’ll lose money.

-Richest people in the world.
+The richest people in the world.
 What do they all have in common?
 They are business owners (or Royalty).

 Find me the person on any rich list who got there because they saved up their money and put it into a savings account.

 By investing in the stock market, you are becoming one of those ‘business owners’.
-It’s not going to make you as rich as the guy who founded the company, but it’s more likely to than just saving.
+It’s not going to make you as rich as the guy who founded the company, but it’s more likely than just saving.

 It’s all about how much risk you’re willing to take on.
 If you cannot afford ANY losses, i.e. you need the money within the next few years - then the stock market probably isn’t the best place to invest your money.
 If you can afford some losses, because you don’t need the money and can wait until you get back into profit, then the stock market might be the best place for you.